patsaoglou/BeatNTweet-HA220/README.md

 With normal use the amp is stable and with full power at 16Omhs it is suggested to put a heatsink because the transistors are dissipating more than 1W which is the dissipition in normal use with my headphones!
-The sound was nice, flat , I could hear some hiss when the pot was turned all the way up, but that probaply has to do with the breadboard headers and the breadboard cables I used to input the signal.
+The sound was nice, flat, I could hear some hiss when the pot was turned all the way up, but that propably has to do with the breadboard headers and the breadboard cables I used to input the signal.
 It is deafening to hear at max volume.
 As a design is quite overkill for headphones but why not…😊

 ![20230709_041819](https://github.com/patsaoglou/BNT-HA220/assets/93339707/624548d9-a6b0-4ef2-a3b6-abab96f2546c)